 Our Water

 Many waterways in Elkhart County contain elevated levels of E. coli.
 The Elkhart River regularly tests above safe levels and most of its tributaries contain even higher levels, with the exception of Christiana Creek.
-For this reason, it is not recommended to swim in the Elkhart River or its tributaries after a heavy rainfall, when E. coli levels are highest.
+For this reason, it is not recommended to swim in the Elkhart River or its tributaries after heavy rainfall, when E. coli levels are highest.
 Outside of these times, showering after swimming is recommended to wash off potential residual contaminants.
 Heaton Lake and Simonton Lake also contain somewhat elevated levels of E. coli but are usually within safe limits and are regularly used for recreation.

 Exact levels of E. coli in each waterway naturally vary from day to day and year to year, depending on rainfall and other factors.
 However, there has been no sustained decrease in E. coli levels since sampling began.